 11. Habitat: The Field Guide to Decorating by Lauren Liess

-Lauren’s the home decor blogger and designer known for her great designs and her organizational work.
+Lauren is a home decor blogger and designer known for her great sense of styling and organizational skills.

-In her book, she encourages readers to bring nature inside by mixing modern eclectic collections and quirky vintage decor.
+In her book, she encourages readers to introduce natural elements indoors by mixing modern eclectic collections and quirky vintage decor.

 In this book, she addresses:

 - Fundamentals – which incorporates lists of outlines of materials, tips, and methods for creating a space